ZhongQiyu/blink-detector/README.md

     - show_activity_timer
     - calculate_frame_per_sec
     - reset_values
-- Test using video input
+- tester and the test cases for video input

 ### Module 3: Mouse and Keyboard Tracker

 #### Learn about pynput

 - Monitoring the mouse
-A mouse listener is a threading.Thread, and all callbacks will be invoked from the thread.
+   - A mouse listener is a threading.Thread, and all callbacks will be invoked from the thread.
-Call pynput.mouse.Listener.stop from anywhere, raise StopException or return False from a callback to stop the listener.
+   - Call pynput.mouse.Listener.stop from anywhere, raise StopException or return False from a callback to stop the listener.
-When using the non-blocking version above, the current thread will continue executing.
-This might be necessary when integrating with other GUI frameworks that incorporate a main-loop, but when run from a script, this will cause the program to terminate immediately.
+   - When using the non-blocking version above, the current thread will continue executing.
+      - This might be necessary when integrating with other GUI frameworks that incorporate a main-loop.
+      - But when run from a script, this will cause the program to terminate immediately.

 ```python
 from pynput import mouse